dlink/wordle_solver/README.md

 # Wordle Solver

 Clues:

-0 - Miss: Letter not in the word
+0 - Miss: Letter not in the word<br/>
-1 - Hit: Letter in the word but wrong spot
+1 - Hit: Letter in the word but wrong spot<br/>
 2 - Match: Letter in the word and in the correct spot

+Example run:
 ```
 $ python3 wordle_solver.py
 8913 words in repository